Permits for wind farms at IJmuiden Ver Gamma-A and Gamma-B, and Nederwiek I-A and I-B

 Research into market conditions for offshore wind energy

 Consultancy firm Afry conducted research into the market conditions for offshore wind energy.
-To this end, the agency asked wind farm developers for their opinions on current market conditions.
+To this end, the agency also asked wind farm developers for their views on current market conditions.
 You can find this report below:

 What conditions must you meet?